HackerYou/json-proxy/README.md

 This could be done on a separate host but then then server.js needs to be updated with the location.
 Ideally you could do this an an environment variable.

-First step to get MongoDB is to point to its repository
+First step to get MongoDB is to point to its repository (as root)

 ```sh
 cat > /etc/yum.repos.d/mongodb-org-5.0.repo <<EOF